Connect with others who understand.

 5 Thyroid Issues With Myasthenia Gravis: Graves’ Disease, Hashimoto’s Thyroiditis, and More

-If you have myasthenia gravis, your risk of developing thyroid disease is higher than that of the general population.
-Studies have found that between 5 percent and 10 percent of people with myasthenia gravis also have thyroid issues.
+If you have myasthenia gravis, your risk of thyroid disease is higher than that of the general population.
+It’s estimated that between 5 percent and 10 percent of people with myasthenia gravis also have thyroid issues.
+The good news is that thyroid disease is very treatable when diagnosed and treated early.

 What Does Your Thyroid Do?